 CR: I love that—I think developing people is the mark of a good leader.
 Too many managers don’t understand that is their primary role—not just to provide a service or product.
 Developing people is the name of the game.
 That’s part of why we created this organization—to assist dealers in understanding that changes need to occur to be able to attract and grow people in the industry.

-NCM Associates: Tell me more about what inspired you to create the WIA?
+NCM Associates: Tell us more about what inspired you to create the WIA?

 CR: I went to a marketing to women conference, and it got me to thinking about the industry and how cool it would be to have an event that we could tailor to women in the industry—from how to recruit and retain, train and develop women as employees to how to market and capitalize on their strength as consumers.
 It just seemed like it might be a good idea.
 We had no idea until we had the event how beneficial it would be.
 It was magical!